Geeklog-Plugins/faq/README.md

 Version 1.2.0.2:
 - Added missing entries for the language files.
+- Added the Persian language file provided by Mahdi Montazeri

 Version 1.2.0.1:
 - Fixed an undefined variable error that could cause a sql error.